eProsima/Discovery-Server/README.md

 These tests introduce dummy publishers and subscribers to assess proper EDP discovery operation over UDP and TCP transport.
 A server and two clients are created, and each participant (server included) creates publishers and subscribers with different types and topics.
-At the end a snapshot is taken to verify all publishers and subscribers have been reported by all participants.
+In the end, a snapshot is taken to verify all publishers and subscribers have been reported by all participants.
 Note that the tags *publisher* and *subscriber* have attributes to supersede topics specified in profiles.